Jean Monnet 2 building: Contractors

 The JMO2's design team consists of KSP Jürgen Engel Architekten as the lead architectural firm, civil engineering by Bollinger+Grohmann Ing and services engineering by EDEIS.
 The Luxembourg government appointed Secolux to as the prime contractor for the project.

 Cost and financing

-The new building has a cost, estimated in October 2015, of 526.3 million euros.
-This will initially be borne by the Luxembourg government, and reimbursed from the EU budget upon the handing over of the completed phases.
+The new building's original costing was, estimated in October 2015, at 526.3 million euros.
+Reporting in October 2024 had revealed that cost had risen to 992.5 million euros due to significant overruns and inflation.The cost will initially be borne by the Luxembourg government, and reimbursed from the EU budget upon the handing over of the completed phases.
 The land on which the building stands, which has an estimated market value of 300 million euros, was sold by the Luxembourg government to the Commission for the symbolic price of 1 euro.

 Prospective tenants

-The Jean Monnet 2 building is designed to accommodate more than 3,600 European Commission staff.
-At the end of phase 1 of the construction process all those staff currently in the Bech, Ariane, Drosbach, and Hitec buildings, located elsewhere in Luxembourg City, will be relocated to the JMO2, followed by those in the Laccolith, and T2 buildings at the end of phase 2.
+The Jean Monnet 2 building is designed to accommodate more than 3,600 European Commission staff located at various other sites the Commission is renting across the city.